Career Definition for Park Naturalist

 Jobs in this field are highly coveted despite their relatively low wages due to the flexibility, diversity, outdoor work environment and constant challenges and rewards.
 Those holding the position should be prepared to work weekends, evenings and holidays.
 Most park naturalists pursue this line of work for the love of nature, not money.
 The job outlook and pay will largely depend on the level of specialized training in environmental science, forestry, or conservation techniques.

-The U.S. Bureau of Labor Statistics (BLS) reports that, as of May 2012, trained foresters brought in a median annual income of $55,950, while conservation scientists earned $61,100, and environmental science and protection technicians took home a median of $41,240 yearly.
-There is slower than average job growth of 3% expected for foresters and conservation scientists over the 2012-2022 decade, but environmental science and protection technicians are predicted to see faster-than-average growth of 19%.
+The U.S. Bureau of Labor Statistics (BLS) reports that, as of May 2017, trained foresters brought in a median annual income of $60,120, while conservation scientists earned $61,480.
+There is average job growth of 6% expected for foresters and conservation scientists over the 2016-2026 decade.
+Much job growth is expected to be centered in state and local government-owned forest lands.